apache/commons-dbcp/README.txt

 build.properties.
 There is a build.properties.sample file included in the source distribution.

-The binary distribution was build using JDK 1.4.2_10.
+The binary distribution was built using JDK 1.4.2_10.
 The Ant build includes conditional compilation to support building on JDK 1.3.

 See http://jakarta.apache.org/commons/dbcp/ for additional and